xyzcenter/BaselightUserGuide/quick-start.md

 Now that you have created a new, empty scene, the next step is to import the footage into the scene.
 Baselight can read a very wide range of media file formats including movie files and image sequences.
 Single image frames can also be imported if required \(most still image formats are supported\).

 There are two different methods for adding media to a scene:
-  Manually browsing through source volumes and selecting the material to add.
+ *Manually browsing through source volumes and selecting the material to add.
-  Using an EDL to ‘conform’ a scene which was edited on another system such as an editing workstation.
+ *Using an EDL to ‘conform’ a scene which was edited on another system such as an editing workstation.

 In this chapter we will use the first method to find, select and add media to the timeline – full details of the EDL conform process can be found in the Conform & Consolidate chapter.

-Browsing and adding media using FLUX Manage
+### Browsing and adding media using FLUX Manage

 The following example assumes that you already have the tutorial footage on your local media RAID, if not, you will need to copy the media over first.
 If your system does not have any local media storage, or you would prefer to work with media stored on a remote or external volume, then this is also possible \(see the note boxes in this section\).
 The following steps use FLUX Manage, Baselight’s built-in media management tool:

-1 Open FLUX Manage by selecting it from the Views menu at the top of the screen, or by pressing CTRL+B on the keyboard.
+1. Open FLUX Manage by selecting it from the Views menu at the top of the screen, or by pressing CTRL+B on the keyboard.

- The FLUX Manage window will open showing a ‘Browser 1’ tab – similar to the picture below.
+ -> The FLUX Manage window will open showing a ‘Browser 1’ tab – similar to the picture below.
 For a more detailed description of this window please see the FLUX Manage chapter.

-1. 2  Click on the volume selector button to view a drop-down list of all the storage volumes which your Baselight system can access.
+2. Click on the volume selector button to view a drop-down list of all the storage volumes which your Baselight system can access.
 If your system has local RAID storage this will appear as a volume pre-fixed with the machine name, for example ‘bl01234-images’.

+₩₩₩₩₩
    If your footage is on remote storage such as a SAN or NAS, then the shared volume will also appear in the drop-down list as long as the system has been configured correctly.
 Note also, that any portable drives plugged into the Baselight system will also appear in this list – please see the Media & Metadata chapter for full details.
+₩₩₩₩₩

-2. 3  Select the volume containing the tutorial footage by clicking on it in the list.
+3. Select the volume containing the tutorial footage by clicking on it in the list.

- The contents of the volume will be listed in the left-hand column, similar to the example
+-> The contents of the volume will be listed in the left-hand column, similar to the example

 above.
- 4 Click on the ‘tutorials’ folder and then on the ‘quick-start’ folder.
+4. Click on the ‘tutorials’ folder and then on the ‘quick-start’ folder.